Qampi/HTML-CSS/README.md

   LANGUAGE SUPPORT:
 -HTML is equiped with tools to indicate the langauge used in your content, setting the tools correct will enable the search engine to understand the langauge used in your website.
   HTML LANGUAGE ELEMENT:  <html lang="en-US">...</html>
--Lang attribute is used to specify the langauge usedon a webpage -If the whole page is in one language, it is quite simple.
+-Lang attribute is used to specify the langauge used on a webpage -If the whole page is in one language, it is quite simple.
 Set the language on the main element that wraps everything else, which is usually the HTML element.
 It may only be required to set it once, like in a template file that applies to the entire site, but do not forget to do it!*
 -It is also important to specify the content's direction: <html lang="en-US" dir="ltr">
    GENERIC ELEMENTS, DIV & SPAN: